Hyderabad Nawabs: Plot

 After Munna, his friend, Pappu is introduced.
 Pappu is a ticket blacker in front of a very busy theater.
 He doesn't just want to sell the two tickets he has, he wants to sell them to girls more than boys, so that he and Munna can sit on the two seats next to them.
 When two men come seeking two tickets, he says he will sell for 120 rupees.
 The two men ask if they can buy it in 100 rupees, because they don't they have 50 rupees, and no change.
 Pappu tells them that he won't sell and that they look like royal beggars.
 Later on, two ladies come to buy the same tickets, and Pappu asks for the 120 rupees.
 They also say the same thing as the men, and Pappu gives them the tickets for 100 rupees.
 The two previous men are watching, and go to deal with Pappu.
 Again, Pappu insults them and tells them to leave, when Munna comes.
 Munna and Pappu both go to the theaters.

-There is a small introduction for Hanif Bhai's two daughter's, Reshma and Najma.
+There is a small introduction for Hanif Bhai's two daughters, Reshma and Najma.
 Reshma is shown stealing money from the pocket of her own dad.
 Nazma is shown reading a Filmfare magazine and eating chips, when her mom calls her to do some work.
 Najma's reply is that she is to busy working on "college reports" and she complains about all the work she has to do.
 Hanif Bhai wants his daughters to marry rich NRI Indians, but Reshma and Najma love Munna and Pappu, and their dad doesn't know that.

 Munna loves Reshma and Reshma loves Munna.
 Pappu loves Najma, but Pappu doesn't know if Najma feels the same about him.
 In front of the same girl's college, Pappu tells Najma how he feels about her and that he loves her, and runs away.
 Later on, you see Najma kiss the rose that Pappu handed her, indicating that she loves him too.